gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 # Brief Discussion of benchmark output

-For every 100,000 packets recceived the server will print the current receive rate two ways: pps (packets per second) and the inverse (nanoseconds per packet).
-The client will send the serveral bursts of packets UDP.
+For every 100,000 packets received the server will print the current receive rate two ways: pps (packets per second) and the inverse (nanoseconds per packet).
+The client will send serveral bursts of packets UDP.
 Each packet is 74 bytes with 32 bytes of payload.
 The difference is IP headers.
 It'll also display transmission rates for example:

 ```